Staying awake, paying attention, writing it down.

-What people are saying about Live Love Leave
+What people say about Heather O’Shea and Live Love Leave

 “Laugh out loud funny, and poignant at the same time.”